Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

-The manifestation of $y$-scaling is illustrated in Fig. \ref{scaling_AB}, showing the iron data collected at Jefferson Lab by the E89-008 Collaboration \cite{E89-008_1}.
-The values of $|{\bf q}|$ correspond to QE kinematics, i.e. to $\omega=\omega_{\rm QE} = Q^2/2m$.
+The onset of $y$-scaling is clearly illustrated in Fig. \ref{scaling_AB}, showing the iron data collected at Jefferson Lab by the E89-008 Collaboration \cite{E89-008_1}.
+The values of $|{\bf q}|$ listed in the figures correspond to QE kinematics, i.e. to $\omega=\omega_{\rm QE} = Q^2/2m$.
 It clearly appears that the inclusive cross sections measured over a broad range of momentum transfer, displayed in panel (A), collapse to the scaling function $F(y)$ of panel $(B)$ in the region $y<0$, corresponding to energy transfer $\omega < \omega_{\rm QE}$.
-On the other hand, large scaling violations, arising from the onset of reaction mechanisms other than single nucleon knock out (see Fig. \ref{regime}), are visible at $y>0$.
+On the other hand, large scaling violations, arising from the presence of reaction mechanisms other than single nucleon knock out, are visible at $y>0$, or $\omega > \omega_{\rm QE}$ (see Fig.~\ref{regime}).

-As pointed out above, scaling in the variable $y$, also referred to as scaling of first kind, reflects the $|{\bf q}|$-independence of the inclusive cross section at large momentum transfer.
-A more general form of scaling, dubbed scaling of second kind, or {\em superscaling}, allows to eliminate the dependence of the scaling function on the nuclear target \cite{PhysRevC.60.065502}.
-In Fig. \ref{superscaling}, the superscaling functions of nuclei with mass number $12 \leq {\rm A} \leq 197$ are shown as a function of the variable $\psi^\prime= y /k_F$, where $y$ is defined by Eq. \eqref{def:y} and $k_F$ is the nuclear Fermi momentum.
-The functions $f(\psi^\prime)$ have been obtained from the data of \textcite{SLAC} at beam energy $E_e = 3.6 \ {\rm GeV}$ and electron scattering angle $\theta_e = 16 \ {\rm deg}$, corresponding to $|{\bf q}| \sim 1 \ {\rm GeV}$.
+As pointed out above, scaling in the variable $y$, also referred to as scaling of first kind, reflects the $|{\bf q}|$-independence of the nuclear response at large momentum transfer.
+A more general form of scaling, dubbed scaling of second kind, allows to eliminate the dependence of the scaling function $F(y)$ on the nuclear target \cite{Donnelly_superscaling}.
+In Fig. \ref{superscaling}, the secon-kind scaling functions of nuclei with mass number $12 \leq {\rm A} \leq 197$ are shown as a function of the variable $\psi^\prime= y /k_F$, where $y$ is defined by Eq. \eqref{def:y} and $k_F$ is the nuclear Fermi momentum.
+The functions $f(\psi^\prime)$ have been obtained from the data of Ref.~\cite{SLAC} at beam energy $E_e = 3.6 \ {\rm GeV}$ and electron scattering angle $\theta_e = 16 \ {\rm deg}$, corresponding to $|{\bf q}| \sim 1 \ {\rm GeV}$.
+Simultaneous occurrence of scaling of first and second kind is referred to as superscaling.

+The better quality of scaling of second kind, clearly appearing from a comparison between Fig.~\ref{scaling_AB} (B) and Fig.~\ref{superscaling} can be easily explained considering that---unlike those of Fig.~\ref{scaling_AB}---the data of Fig.~\ref{superscaling} correspond to a fixed kinematical setup.
+Therefore, scaling in the variable $\psi^\prime$ merely reflects the universality of the high momentum tail of the nuclear momentum distributions, illustrated in Fig.~\ref{momdis}.

+The superscaling hypotesis has been recently extended to the kinematical region corresponding to $\omega > \omega_{\rm QE}$, in which single-nucleon knockout predominantly leads to sresonance production.
+Within this approach, the contribution of inelastic channels is obtained by subtracting from the data the effective QE cross section resulting from the superscaling analysis \cite{Maieron}.